gszauer/Gab/WebGL_Inference.md

 TOTAL:        244 draw calls per token
 ```

-The attention computation dominates (32 calls per block × 6 blocks = 192 calls, or 79% of total).
+The attention computation dominates with 32 calls per block × 6 blocks = 192 calls, or 79% of total.

----

 ## Lessons Learned